afcarl/procgraph/docs/source/pgdoc.rst

 .. rst-class:: procgraph:desc_rest

-The  module contains blocks that perform basic operations on images.
-The library is autoloaded and has no software dependency.
+This package contains blocks that perform basic operations on images.
+The library has no software dependency.

-For more complex operations see also:
+For more complex operations see also :ref:`module:procgraph_cv` and :ref:`module:procgraph_pil`

-* :ref:`module:procgraph_cv`
-* :ref:`module:procgraph_pil`

 **Example**